Online Recommendations for Agents with Discounted Adaptive Preferences: Targeting for Agents with Long Memory Horizons

 \subsection{Characterizing $\IRD$ via Menu Times}

-We introduce a notion of the {\it menu time} required by each item in order to induce a particular item distribution $x$ from a memory vector $v$, which enables us to more directly characterize the set of feasible item distributions, as well as avoid the exponential dependence on $k$ in runtime from the linear programming construction of menu distributions in \cite{AgarwalB22}.
-The menu time quantities $\mu_i$ are normalized such that $\sum_i \mu_i = k$, and satisfy:
+We introduce a notion of the {\it menu time} required by each item in order to induce a particular item distribution $x$, which allows us to directly characterize $\IRD$ sets, as well as efficiently construct menu distributions at each round with a greedy approach, avoiding the exponential dependence on $k$ from the linear programming routine in \cite{AgarwalB22} which enumerates all ${n \choose k}$ menus.
+At a memory vector $v$, for a target item distribution $x$, the menu time for item $i$ is given by